jnguyen1991/KaggleNotebooks/README.md

   * Wisconsin BRCA Classifier
     * Used multiple classifiers to try and find best one.
     * Used simple NN
     * Additional evaluation on incorrect calls
+  * MNIST
+    * Used KNN Classifier with 96.5% accuracy
+    * Used CNN with accuracy of 98.8% accuracy